ggarnier/ggarnier.github.io/_drafts/anatomy-of-a-code-review.md

 Basically, the idea is never committing directly to the master branch - or whatever other branch you choose as the main one, but usually it's the master branch.
 To start any changes to the source code, be it a new feature, refactorings or bugfixes, you need to create a new branch.
 You can also create conventions for the branch names, but this is not required.

 After you finish working on your own branch, you can trigger the code review process.
 If you use a repository manager like [GitHub](https://github.com/) or [GitLab](https://about.gitlab.com/), they already provide tools to help on this process: GitHub calls them pull requests, and GitLab, merge requests - to make it simpler, I'll call them change requests from now on.
 You can add some comments explaining the purpose of the proposed changes, and maybe links to other related change requests or issues.
 These are very important to make the objective of that change request clear for everyone that might review your code.
 When in doubt, be as specific and clear as you can.
+Here's an example from [tsuru](https://github.com/tsuru/tsuru), the project I currently work in: [a pull request with a detailed description](https://github.com/tsuru/tsuru/pull/1889).

 As soon as a change request is created, it's available for any other member of the team to start reviewing it.
 You can also assign it to a specific person, if you think his opinion is important - maybe when you change a specific and obscure part of the project that not everyone dominates.